 Mathematics is the language of our technological world.
 It lies at the heart of scientific research, engineering, and computer science.
 A math degree can prepare students for a career in science, industry, business, or teaching.
 But the study of mathematics will also assist students in developing skills beneficial for inquiry in any other disciplinary field, e.g., theology, philosophy, music, or psychology.
 Students learn to be precise and organized, to solve problems creatively, and to reason analytically.
 At CMU, a Christian worldview provides perspective on mathematical studies.
-We consider limitations and ethical applications of mathematics, how math can inspire awe of the Creator, and how it has informed self-understanding and theology.
-14.1.
-Mathematics Major, Four-year B.A.
+We consider limitations and ethical applications of mathematics, how math can inspire awe of the Creator, and how it has informed selfunderstanding and theology.